trustoverip/tswg-cesr-specification/spec/spec.md

 |1|4•M + 1|
 |2|4•M + 2|

-The minimum code sizes are 1, 2, and 4 characters for pad sizes of 1, 2, and 0 characters with ‘M’ equaling 0, 0, and 1 respectively.
-By increasing ‘M’, there are larger code sizes for a given pad size.
+The minimum code sizes are 4, 1, and 2 characters for pad sizes of 0, 1, and 2 characters with minimum `M` equaling 1, 0, and 0, respectively.
+By increasing `M`, there are larger code sizes for a given pad size.

-### Pre-Padding before conversion
+### Pre-padding before conversion

 Returning to the examples above, observe what happens when the binary strings are pre-padded with zeroed leading pad bytes of the appropriate length given by `ps = (3 - (N mod 3)) mod 3)` where `ps` is the number of leading pad bytes and `N` is the length of the raw binary string before padding is prepended.

-#### One-byte pre-padding
+#### Pre-padding a one-byte value

 For the one-byte raw binary string `a`, `ps` is two.
 The pre-padded conversion results in the following: